CodePushGo/website/src/content/blog/en/staged-rollouts-vs-full-releases-comparison.md

 | Resource Requirements | Moderate server load | High initial infrastructure demand |
 | Rollback Options | Instant, targeted rollback | Universal rollback only |

 Your choice should align with your team's processes and the tools at your disposal.
-Platforms like Capgo can support both methods by offering advanced update distribution channels and analytics to track deployment success [\[1\]](https://capgo.app/).
+Platforms like CodePushGo can support both methods by offering advanced update distribution channels and analytics to track deployment success [\[1\]](https://capgo.app/).
 Before proceeding, ensure your system is ready, assess potential user impact, and confirm you have the tools required to manage the release effectively.

 ## Release Method Implementation Guide